5.7. Visibility Check

 SELECT commands of T5:

-First, we explore the SELECT command executed by txid 200.
-Tuple_1 is invisible by Rule 7 and Tuple_2 is visible by Rule 2.
-Therefore, this SELECT command returns ‘Hyde’.
+First, consider the SELECT command executed by txid 200.
+Tuple_1 is invisible by Rule 7, and Tuple_2 is visible by Rule 2.
+Consequently, this SELECT command returns ‘Hyde’.

 • Rule7(Tuple_1): Status(t_xmin:199) = COMMITTED $\wedge$ Status(t_xmax:200) = IN_PROGRESS $\wedge$ t_xmax:200 = current_txid:200 $\Rightarrow$ Invisible